Includes license requirements for key professional services that are open to U.S. service providers.

 - Recognition of professional qualifications obtained in one Member State for the purposes of access and pursuit of regulated professions in another Member State is subject to Directive 2005/36.

 Recognition in other cases is assessed and granted (or denied) by the receiving educational provider or employer.
 For them to be able to recognize skills and qualifications, an understanding of the level, content, and quality is needed.
-The Commission is currently exploring how to better support these recognition decisions.
+The Commission is currently exploring how to support these recognition decisions better.

 The “Your Europe” website maintains a web page dedicated to helping citizens identify the regulated professions and what documents are needed for their recognition in each Member State.
 Please see: Recognition of Professional Qualification, and also the European Commission’s guidance on the Free movement of professionals.